-In the Month of February, 2021, ICRA - the Credit Rating Agency, had retained the Credit Rating A+ (A plus) for Long Term Fund based and Non-Fund based Credit Facilities and A1+ (A one plus) for Short Term Non-Fund Based Credit Facilities.
-Further, ICRA also revised the outlook on ratings of the Long Term Credit facilities from 'Negative' to 'Stable'.
+In the Month of March, 2022, ICRA - the Credit Rating Agency, retained the Credit Rating A+ for Long Term Fund based and Non-Fund based Credit Facilities and A1+ for Short Term Non-Fund Based Credit Facilities.
+Further, the outlook on ratings of the Long Term Credit facilities was also retained as 'Stable'.